-Not all people would choose this way, but Christopher is convinced that the same mentality on flexibility would benefit a lot of people.
+Not all people would choose this way, but Christoffer is convinced that the same mentality on flexibility would benefit a lot of people.

 “People live different lives, with a variety of challenges every day.
 In my case, I have two kids and a hectic life.
 For me, flexibility is a luxury.
 And I’m convinced that the times we live in have made our life hectic, not only for me, but for a lot of other people in different situation.
 That is why I’m so grateful for TietoEVRYs way of thinking about flexibility.
 We hear a lot of companies taking about the freedom and the flexibility they can give you, but I’m an example that TietoEVRY not only gives it to you but also are happy and positive about it”.

-When we ask Christopher in the end of the interview if he would recommend people to do the same as he, he answers with a smile.
+When we ask Christoffer in the end of the interview if he would recommend people to do the same as he, he answers with a smile.

 “As Maverick says in “Top Gun”, I feel the need for speed.
 So if you feel the need for speed - Go for it!”